-PETE: He said `Last weekend this guy and a major whom I will name when the tape's off had a whole heap of drinks - because I'm sure they sold him this army - and they crashed the colonel's Toyota Cressida.'
+PETE: He said `Last weekend this guy and a major whom I will name when the tape's off had a whole heap of drinks - because I'm sure they sold him this army - and they crashed the officer's Toyota Cressida.'

 I said; `Ja!?

 Then it dawned.
-He said; `Then they came to the Northern Transvaal Medical Command voortuigpark, and they took the door off a pool car, and put in on the colonel's car, because the major had the keys.'
+He said; `Then they came to the Northern Transvaal Medical Command voortuigpark, and they took the door off a pool car, and put in on the officer's car, because the major had the keys.'